 So why buy a car alarm?
 As with most security systems, if it provides peace of mind, it’s worth it.
 Still, most car alarms today come with additional features that can add contemporary luxuries to older vehicles such as keyless entry and keyless start.
 For more information be sure to read our articles on car alarms.

 Best Car Alarm With Remote Start

-Every traditional car alarm has one thing in common: a blaringly loud 120-dB multi-stage siren that’ll wake half of your neighborhood at 3 a.m. when a raccoon decides to nap on your hood.
+Every traditional car alarm has one thing in common: a blaringly loud 120 dB multi-stage siren that’ll wake half of your neighborhood at 3 a.m. when a raccoon decides to nap on your hood.
 The cost of a car alarm with a keyless start can range from $50 to over $200.
-It isn’t impossible to install one on your own, but it may prove to be too complicated for most people because it involve complicated electrical work.
+It isn’t impossible to install one on your own, but it may prove to be too complicated for most people because it involves complicated electrical work.

 Car alarms with keyless remote start are the most valuable on the market because they provide a significant luxury as one of their main features.
 Being able to start your car from your living room means you don’t have to freeze on your way to work in the winter, assuming you don’t mind letting your car idle until the interior warms up.

 The Viper 5706V is the best car alarm with a remote-start feature in our review because of its comprehensive security alerts, long-range remote and compatibility with Viper’s SmartStart line of products.
 With Spread Spectrum Technology, the two-way Responder LC3 remote has a 1-mile range and an LCD screen that shows easy-to-read priority alerts.
 If you’re looking for peace of mind, the Viper 5706V is the best option.